JuliaQUBO/PySA.jl/README.md

 end
 ```

+**Note**: _The PySA wrapper for Julia is not officially supported by the National Aeronautics and Space Administration.
+If you are interested in official support for Julia from NASA, let them know!_

 **Note**: _If you are using `PySA.jl` in your project, we recommend you to include the `.CondaPkg` entry in your `.gitignore` file.
 The `PythonCall` module will place a lot of files in this folder when building its Python environment._